chetan-hiran/D365DataReplicationService/README.md

 WHERE EntityName = 'account'
 ```

-2. "SyncFrequency": This column is used in the pipeline "03 - Data Sync
+2.  **"SyncFrequency":** <p>This column is used for grouping entities in different buckets for sync.<p>
-    Master" for filtering purpose.

-3. DeltaToken: When this value is NULL, it means the entity is loaded
-    for the first time and if it has value then the Data load will be
-    performed based on the Delta Token.
-So any time if you wanted to
+3.  **DeltaToken:** <p>When DeltaToken is null, the data sync pipeline will fetch all the records from the D365 instance for sync.
-    perform full data load for the entity, then set the value as NULL
-    for entity in the table.
+When DetaToken has value only the detla records will be fetched for sync.
+The delta token is automatically updated after a successful execution of the pipeline.  </p> <p>If a full data load for the entity is needed, then set the value as NULL for entity in the table.</p>

 How to set the DeltaToken to NULL.